San Diego Beach Photography: 100 Tips for Perfect Family Portraits (Best Ideas Plus Checklist)

 The best shots are “natural shots” .. but if you do … not all flashes are equal.
 Some create a very harsh light effect that isn’t flattering for the portraits.

-My favorite light modifier for Canon Speedlite 600EX II-RT is the MAGMOD flash lighting kit.
+A good modifier is the MAGMOD flash lighting kit.
 They turn the harsh lighting of a flash into a soft and flattering look.
 They offer different tools that can help shape the light.

 PRO ADVICE: If you can, invest into a portable strobe setup, it will really improve the quality of light for your portrait beach photography.